Craig's Achilles Tear Rehab

-Yet, as for most athletes, injury is part of his past and a constant possibility for the future.
-None threatened his everyday more than an Achilles tear in 2012.
+As it is for most athletes, injury is part of his past and a constant possibility for the future.
+None threatened his everyday more than an Achilles tear he suffered during a summer league basketball game.

 An Achilles tear can be severe; the tendon connects your calf muscles to your heel bones and, when torn, can affect your mobility.
 It’s closely related to running speed and power, which can be especially harmful for an athlete with a competitive drive.

 Craig is one such competitor.
 But as someone with experience, personal and professional, with sports and sports medicine, he was committed to treating it right.
-After the game, one of Craig’s neighbors, a rehab specialist, stopped by the house and confirmed his diagnosis: It was an Achilles tear and he would need an MRI.
-His friend recommended Anish R. Kadakia, MD, an orthopaedic foot and ankle specialist at Northwestern Memorial Hospital.
+At the suggestion of a neighbor, who is a rehab specialist, Craig made an appointment with Anish R. Kadakia, MD, an orthopaedic foot and ankle specialist at Northwestern Memorial Hospital.

 Dr. Kadakia presented Craig with the standard surgical and non-surgical options.
 While surgery would require more work from Craig, it would also be his best shot at full function.
 The surgery was set for a couple weeks later, after which Craig began a personalized rehab plan, participating in a study led by Dr. Kadakia on how post-op protocol impacts when and to what degree flexibility and functionality return.
 The research, specifically on the evaluation of operative versus non-operative management of Achilles tendon ruptures using computerized adaptive testing (CAT), was one of a series of studies Dr. Kadakia has led comparing the outcomes of surgical and nonsurgical treatments for foot and ankle injuries.